aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

 -> **NOTE:** You can launch an ECS instance for a VPC network via specifying parameter `vswitch_id`.
 One instance can only belong to one VSwitch.

--> **NOTE:** If a VSwitchId is specified for creating an instance, SecurityGroupId and VSwitchId must belong to one VPC.
+-> **NOTE:** If a VSwitchId is specified for creating an instance, SecurityGroupId and VSwitchId must belong to one VPC, VSwitchId Cannot be modified after creation.

 -> **NOTE:** Several instance types have outdated in some regions and availability zones, such as `ecs.t1.*`, `ecs.s2.*`, `ecs.n1.*` and so on.
 If you want to keep them, you should set `is_outdated` to true.
 For more about the upgraded instance type, refer to `alicloud_instance_types` datasource.